RBrearton/py-htmx/pages/b6_ps2.md

 We can then think about thermally occupying these modes using Bose statistics, and calculate the average expansion of the chain as a function of temperature.

-## Q5: Phonons on a one-dimensional chain
+## Q5: Phonons on a one-dimensional monatomic chain

 ### Part a